ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

 for example in medium world if we use the following command.
 - Put the green plank right of the blue box.
-Our shrdlite picks up the white ball and moves it unnecessarily but it seems to be concentrated to the left command.
+Our shrdlite picks up the white ball and moves it unnecessarily but it seems to be concentrated to the left/right command.
 Most likely it has something to do with the arm penalty in the heuristic.

 ##Extra information#######################################

 It was a fun project!!
-But a lot to do....
+But a lot to do in the course....